 What Are the Best Work from Home Tools?

-Most work at home jobs require a desk, computer and somewhere you can focus.
+Most work from home or WFH jobs require a desk, computer and somewhere you can focus.
 If a home office is unavailable, create a space free of distractions like a television, phone or game console.
 You’ll need several other tools too.

 What it’s for: Zoom is used to collaborate and meet with people around the world, including team members, employers, clients, and interviewees.